 In our study system, selective stress proved to be the main driver of microalgal diet quality.
 Selective atrazine stress caused a more important loss of diatom diet quality than the context-dependent effects of both stressors, at chemical concentrations where no context-dependent effects on individual EFA content were recorded.
-All copper and atrazine concentrations used in our experiments are respectively far above field concentrations, or have only been recorded in extreme pollution events or at chronically contaminated sites (Millward and Grant 2000, Graymore et al. 2001, Pennington et al. 2001, Lockert et al. 2006).
+All copper and atrazine concentrations used in our experiments are respectively far above field concentrations, or have only been recorded in extreme pollution events or at chronically contaminated sites (Graymore et al. 2001, Pennington et al. 2001, Lockert et al. 2006).
 Apart from scenarios of severe chemical pollution, pesticide and metal stress are thus unlikely to reduce the energy flow in intertidal systems by inhibiting diatom EFA synthesis.
 Conversely, chemical pollution can cause shifts in algae community structure at stress levels lower than those used in our study (Bérard and Benninghoff 2001, Debenest et al. 2010).
 The impact of such selective chemical stress on ecosystem functioning will largely depend on the functional importance of the most stress-tolerant species (Larsen et al. 2005, Mensens et al. 2015, Radchuk et al. 2016).
 Not only pollution, but also long-term changes in environmental variables are causing considerable shifts in microalgae community structure (Pomati et al. 2012, Litchman et al. 2015).
-Due to the pronounced differences in lipid profiles within and among algal classes (Dunstan et al. 1993, Taipale et al. 2013, Guo et al. 2016), these changes in community structure rather than context-dependent changes in algal diet quality could represent a potentially stronger driver of trophic energy flow under anthropogenic change.
+Due to the pronounced differences in lipid profiles within and among algal classes (Taipale et al. 2013, Guo et al. 2016), these changes in community structure rather than context-dependent changes in algal diet quality could represent a potentially stronger driver of trophic energy flow under anthropogenic change.

 The EFA content of the copepod M. littorale closely tracked that of its diet.
 Selective and context-dependent stress effects on diatom diet quality resulted in a concomitant loss in the EFA content of their main copepod grazer, confirming algal EFAs as being a key component of diet quality which is directly linked to trophic energy transfer.
 The DHA:EPA ratio of M. littorale was higher than in the diatom communities, which corresponds to previous findings on the relative concentrations of both EFAs in copepods and their algal diets (De Troch et al. 2012a, Arndt and Sommer 2014).
 Diatoms are characterised by a high EPA content (Taipale et al. 2013, Guo et al. 2016), but DHA appears to be the most important fatty acid for copepods (Taipale et al. 2013).
 Planktonic primary consumers such as cladocerans or calanoid copepods directly depend on the DHA taken up from their diet (Bell et al. 2007, Bell and Tocher 2009, De Troch et al. 2012a), but several harpacticoid copepod species are able to bioconvert EPA to the longer chain DHA, a capacity which has notably been demonstrated in M. littorale (De Troch et al. 2012a).
 While the total EFA content of M. littorale reflected that of its different diatom diets, this capacity to convert EPA to DHA likely enabled M. littorale to maintain high relative levels of DHA.